wiesenfa/challengeR/README.md

-Analyzing assessment data of biomedical image analysis competitions and visualization of results
+Methods and open-source toolkit foranalyzing and visualizing challenge results
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Installation
+# Installation

 <!-- To get the current released version from CRAN: -->